culture-trip/front-end-interview-ideas/README.md

 - Ask the candidate what they could do to improve the accessibility of the form.
 - Run the test file with `npm test`
 - Add another test to confirm that when the form is submitted, the message is shown

+## Task 3 - performance
+- in the /performance folder there's an extra readme.md with instructions